-- identify factors and resources that lead to co ompetitive business activity, - analyze strategically the external and intern - analyze strategically the external and internal environment of an organization, - recognize and analyze the advantages of structure ategies to achieve a competitive advantage.
-Student will have developed the following skills а. - Formulation and theoretical analysis of gene eral strategic problems, - Analyze the nature of competition within th e industry and identify factors that determine the degree of attractiveness, - Assessing the competitive advantage of an o organization, - Theoretical interpretation of general busine ss strategies. - Understanding the concepts of innovation a nd their management.
-General Competences Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), at which of the following does the course aim?
-Search for, analysis and synthesis of data and Project planning and management information, with the use of the necessary technology Adapting to new situations Respect for difference and multiculturalism Respect for the natural environment Decision-making Showing social, professional and ethical responsibility and sensitivity to gender Working independently Team work issues Criticism and self-criticism Working in an international environment Production of free, creative and inductive thinking Working in an interdisciplinary environment Production of new research ideas Others Adapting to new situations Decision-making Working independently Working independently Team work Working in an interdisciplinary environ iment Working in an international environme ent
+- identify factors and resources that lead to competitive business activity, - analyze strategically the external and internal environment of an organization, - recognize and analyze the advantages of strategies to achieve a competitive advantage.

+Student will have developed the following skills:

+- Formulation and theoretical analysis of general strategic problems, - Analyze the nature of competition within the industry and identify factors that determine the degree of attractiveness, - Assessing the competitive advantage of an organization, - Theoretical interpretation of general business strategies. - Understanding the concepts of innovation and their management.

+Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), at which of the following does the course aim?

+Search for, analysis and synthesis of data and information, with the use of the necessary technology Adapting to new situations

+Decision-making Working independently

+Working in an international environment Working in an interdisciplinary environment

+Project planning and management Respect for difference and multiculturalism Respect for the natural environment

+Showing social, professional and ethical responsibility and sensitivity to gender

+- Adapting to new situations

+- Decision-making

+- Working independently

+- Team work

+- Working in an interdisciplinary environment

+- Working in an international environment